Iraq says may use force if Kurdish referendum turns violent

 Al-Abadi said he is focused on legal responses to the Kurdish referendum on independence.
 Earlier this week Iraq's parliament rejected the referendum in a vote boycotted by Kurdish lawmakers.

 Iraq's Kurds have long held a dream of statehood.
-Brutally oppressed under Saddam Hussein, whose military in the 1980s killed at least 50,000 of them, many with chemical weapons, Iraq's Kurds established a regional government in 1992 after the U.S. enforced a no-fly zone across the north following the Gulf War.
+They were brutally oppressed under Saddam Hussein, whose military in the 1980s killed at least 50,000 of them, many with chemical weapons.
+Iraq's Kurds established a regional government in 1992 after the U.S. enforced a no-fly zone across the north following the Gulf War.

 After the 2003 U.S.-led invasion ousted Saddam, the region secured constitutional recognition of its autonomy, but remained part of the Iraqi state.